willgraham345/drl_swarm/README.md

 ```
 ## Needed Editing for each native machine.
+We need to source a local installation of the crazyflie firmware on each machine.
+See instructions here: https://github.com/bitcraze/crazyflie-firmware
-In crazyflie_webots_driver.py, there is a necessary line to be edited to:
+In crazyflie_webots_driver.py (/src/crazyflie_ros2_simulation/crazyflie_ros2_simulation), there is a necessary line to be edited to:
 ```
 sys.path.append('/home/$USER_NAME$/crazyflie-firmware')
 ```